sudomateo/website/content/gear/index.md

 even when traveling.
 It connects using Thunderbolt 3, really USB4 in my case, to provide data and power.
 This card supports Linux at a lower price point than Magewell cards and I've used Blackmagic Design's DaVinci Resolve video editor before so I was familiar with the brand.
+I ended up replacing this with the Magewell USB Capture HDMI 4K Pro but I still use it for secondary inputs like a gaming console.

 ## Lighting